-- “Expenditures and Postsecondary Graduation: An Investigation Using Individual-Level Data from the State of Ohio”, Economics of Education Review, forthcoming.
+- “Expenditures and Postsecondary Graduation: An Investigation Using Individual-Level Data from the State of Ohio”, Economics of Education Review, 2012, 31(5): 615-618.

-- “Do Expenditures Other Than Instructional Expenditures Affect Graduation and Persistence Rates in American Higher Education?”
-(With Ronald G. Ehrenberg), Economics of Education Review, 2010, 29(6): 947-958.
+- “Do Expenditures Other Than Instructional Expenditures Affect Graduation and Persistence Rates in American Higher Education?” (with Ronald G. Ehrenberg), Economics of Education Review, 2010, 29(6): 947-958.